 Set up your monitors, plug them in, and turn on your PC.
 Voila!
 A perfectly-formed multi-monitor setup!
 Well, not so fast.
 Setup is easy, but there are still a couple more steps.

 The first thing you’ll want to do is configure Windows to play nicely with your multiple monitors.
-If you’re running Windows 7, right-click on the desktop and click Screen resolution; in Windows 10, click Display settings.
-This will take you to the Screen resolution menu, where you’ll be able to configure what limited options you have for multiple monitors in Windows 7.
+If you’re running Windows 7 or Windows 8, right-click on the desktop and click Screen resolution; in Windows 10, click Display settings.
+This will take you to a screen where you can configure the options you have for multiple monitors in Windows.

-Here, you can see your setup, identify your monitors (click this and you’ll see large numbers appear on your screens, so you can identify which screen is which.
+Here, you can confirm that all your monitors are detected.
+Click Identify, which will cause a large number to appear on each of your displays, so you can determine which screen is which.
 Select the monitor you’d like to serve as your main display (which will also determine where your taskbar and Start button appears).
-A drop-down menu lets you choose whether to duplicate your desktop or extend your desktop between the screens.
+A drop-down menu lets you choose whether to duplicate your desktop or extend your desktop across all the screens.
 In most multi-monitor setups, you’ll want to extend your desktop across all three (or four, or whatever) of your displays.

 It’s one thing to use multiple monitors to do work and watch Netflix.
 It’s another thing entirely to use multiple monitors to play video games.
 If you want to use your snazzy new multi-monitor setup to do some three- or four-panel gaming, there are a few extra things you’ll have to take into consideration.

-Gaming on several displays at once requires far more graphical firepower than gaming on a single screen alone, because the GPU has so many more pixels to push—so if you’re not running multiple graphics cards in a SLI or Crossfire setup, you’ll almost certainly see lag and artifacting in your multi-monitor games.
-Quite simply, a single graphics card usually doesn’t have the power to run multiple high-resolution, high-intensity displays at once (although some do—check out our graphics card showdown).
+Gaming on several displays at once requires far more graphical firepower than gaming on a single screen alone, because the GPU has so many more pixels to push—so if you’re not running a sufficiently robust graphics card or cards, you’ll almost certainly see lag and artifacting in your multi-monitor games.
+Check out PCWorld’s guide for choosing the best graphics card for gaming.

 Before you can start playing your games across multiple panels, you’ll need to set up your graphics card and your game.
 Nvidia users will need to set up Nvidia Surround, while AMD users will need to create an Eyefinity group for their monitors.